Alice (software)

 Alice is an object-based educational programming language with an integrated development environment (IDE).
 Alice uses a drag and drop environment to create computer animations using 3D models.
 The software was developed first at University of Virginia in 1994, then Carnegie Mellon (from 1997), by a research group led by Randy Pausch.

 Origin of name

-According to Randy Pausch, the name “Alice” comes from author Lewis Carroll, who wrote Alice’s Adventures in Wonderland.
+According to Randy Pausch, the name "Alice" comes from author Lewis Carroll, who wrote Alice’s Adventures in Wonderland.
+He said:

-"Carroll was a mathematician, novelist, and photographer.
+Alice pays homage to Lewis Carroll, author of Alice’s Adventures in Wonderland and Through the Looking Glass.
+Carroll was a mathematician, novelist, and photographer.
 Most important, he could do intellectually difficult things but also realized the most powerful thing was to be able to communicate clearly and in an entertaining way.
-This inspires our efforts to make something as complex as computer programming easy and fun."
+This inspires our efforts to make something as complex as computer programming easy and fun.
+The name is also a very practical choice.
+The artwork associated with the Alice books is now in the public domain, its copyright having lapsed.
+Also, the name "Alice" has several other advantages: It is easy to spell.
+It is easy to pronounce.
+It shows up near the top of alphabetical lists.

 Purpose

 Alice was developed to address four core problems in educational programming: